anmolgupta2015/Assignment_CompVision/README.md

 ## 🤝 Acknowledgments

 This was a really interesting assignment — I learned a lot about combining object detection with re-ID embeddings.
-I tried to strike a balance between **simplicity and reliability**, and I'm happy with the current result.